 - at least five scholarly sources

 - Grammar, Organization, Writing Style

 - Design & Aesthetics

 - Title & Subtitle

-For Discussion: Find an excellent example of a research poster online – do NOT use an example from the student gallery.
-Upload the poster to the discussion and using the material in this lesson explain exactly why it is an excellent example.
+For Discussion: Find an excellent example of a anthropological research poster online.
+(Do NOT use an example from the student gallery in this website.)
+Upload the poster to the discussion and using the material in this lesson explain exactly why it is an excellent poster.